2007 Toronto International Film Festival

-The 2007 Toronto International Film Festival was a 32nd annual film festival held in Toronto, Ontario, Canada.
-It ran from September 6, 2007 to September 15, 2007.
-The lineup consisted of 349 films from 55 countries, selected from 4156 submissions.
+The 2007 Toronto International Film Festival, the 32nd annual edition of the Toronto International Film Festival, was held in Toronto, Ontario, Canada from September 6, 2007 to September 15, 2007.

+The lineup consisted of 349 films from 55 countries, selected from 4,156 submissions.
 The selection included 275 mid- to feature-length films, of which 234 were premieres, with 71 by first-time directors.

-The festival was attended by members of the industry, press and general public.
-It opened with the world premiere of Jeremy Podeswa's Fugitive Pieces, a film based on the international bestselling novel by Anne Michaels, and closed with Paolo Barzman's Emotional Arithmetic.
+The festival opened with the world premiere of Jeremy Podeswa's Fugitive Pieces, a film based on the international bestselling novel by Anne Michaels, and closed with Paolo Barzman's Emotional Arithmetic, marking the first time in the festival's history that the opening and closing slots were both held by Canadian films in the same year.

 Film reception

 Critical favourites included No Country for Old Men, The Diving Bell and the Butterfly and 4 Months, 3 Weeks and 2 Days which were equally well received at the Cannes Film Festival, plus the Joy Division biopic Control which, along with the eponymously titled documentary on the band, Joy Division, was picked up by The Weinstein Company.
 Peter Howell of the Toronto Star named Sidney Lumet's Before the Devil Knows You're Dead a major Oscar contender.
 The audience favourite, David Cronenberg's Eastern Promises, won the top prize at the festival.
 The New York Times pointed out that two previous winners had gone on to win Best Picture Oscars.

 Highly discussed but divisive films among the public and critics include comedies Juno and Margot at the Wedding, the Bob Dylan biopic I'm Not There and Brian De Palma's Iraq War documentary Redacted.
 Films expected to stir controversy for their transgressive sexual content, such as Ang Lee's Lust, Caution, Alan Ball's Nothing Is Private and Martin Gero's Young People Fucking, did divide audiences but without fanfare.
 The Assassination of Jesse James by the Coward Robert Ford and Across the Universe both won their share of supporters despite previous reports of shooting delays and director-studio clashes.